dtewinkel/GitWorktreeProjects/README.md

 Remove a working tree for a GitWorktree project.

-### Get-GitWorktreeDefaults
+### Get-GitWorktreeDefault

-Sets the defaults to be used when creating a new GitWorktree project.
+Gets the defaults that are used when creating a new GitWorktree project.

-### Set-GitWorktreeDefaults
+### Set-GitWorktreeDefault

 Sets the defaults to be used when creating a new GitWorktree project, such as the default Git Worktree projects root directory and the default initial branch name.